Mahamudra: As a path beyond sutra and tantra

-Dr. Mathes investigated the practice described in these mahāmudrā works and found that it is not necessarily Tantric.
+Mathes investigated the practice described in these mahāmudrā works and found that it is not necessarily Tantric.
 In Saraha's dohās, it is simply the realization of Mind's co-emergent nature with the help of a genuine guru.
-Maitrīpa (ca. 1007– 085) uses the term mahāmudrā for precisely such an approach, thus employing an originally Tantric term for something that is not a specifically Tantric practice.
+Maitrīpa (ca. 1007–1085) uses the term Mahāmudrā for precisely such an approach, thus employing an originally Tantric term for something that is not a specifically Tantric practice.
 It is thus legitimate for later Kagyupas to speak of Saraha's mahāmudrā tradition as being originally independent of the Sūtras and the Tantras.
 For Maitrīpa, the direct realization of emptiness (or the co-emergent) is the bridging link between the Sūtras and the Tantras, and it is thanks to this bridge that mahāmudrā can be linked to the Sūtras and the Tantras.
 In the Sūtras it takes the form of the practice of non-abiding and becoming mentally disengaged, while in the Tantras it occupies a special position among the four mudrās.

 The Kagyu teachings of mahāmudrā became a point of controversy.
 The possibility of sudden liberating realization and the practice of mahāmudrā without the need for tantric initiation was seen as contrary to the teachings of the Buddhist tantras and as being just a form of Chinese Chan (Zen) by certain critics.
 However, Dakpo Tashi Namgyal explicitly reaffirms that a tantric empowerment is not, in and of itself, a requirement for the path of liberation.
-He writes, “(Gampopa) did not make the esoteric empowerment a prerequisite for receiving the Mahāmudrā teachings.
-He spoke about the method of directly guiding the disciple toward the intrinsic reality of the mind…if one follows venerable Gampopa’s system in elucidating Mahāmudrā alone, it is not necessary ….”
-In addition, he notes certain “…followers of this meditative order (who later) adapted Mahāmudrā to the practice of esoteric tantra”, which typically relies on empowerments.
+He writes, "(Gampopa) did not make the esoteric empowerment a prerequisite for receiving the Mahāmudrā teachings.
+He spoke about the method of directly guiding the disciple toward the intrinsic reality of the mind [...] if one follows venerable Gampopa’s system in elucidating Mahāmudrā alone, it is not necessary [...]"
+In addition, he notes certain "[...] followers of this meditative order (who later) adapted Mahāmudrā to the practice of esoteric tantra", which typically relies on empowerments.

-Kagyu mahāmudrā lineages
+Kagyu lineages

 Khedrup Gelek Pelzang, 1st Panchen Lama identified a number of mahāmudrā lineages, according to their main practices for achieving mahāmudrā.
 In his teachings on the First Panchen Lama's root text and auto-commentary the 14th Dalai Lama delineated the Kagyu practice lineages as follows: